eitansuez/scenarios-envoy/basics/direct-response/index.md

 We now get an HTTP 200 response, with the "Hello!" response body.

-Stop Envoy: bring the process back to the foreground with `fg`, then press `ctrl+c`.
+Stop envoy: bring the process back to the foreground with `fg`, then press `ctrl+c`.